-Emissions (1,000 t-CO 2 e)
+Emissions (1,000 t-CO2e)

-Combustion of city gas 15,675
+Combustion of city gas 15,219

-Combustion of LNG 867
+Combustion of LNG 923

-Total 16,542
+Total 16,143

-Companies subject to the calculation of GHG emissions: 63 companies in total, including Osaka Gas Co., Ltd. and 62 companies among 154 consolidated subsidiaries.
-Those housed in office buildings as tenants and whose environmental data are difficult to grasp and whose environmental effects are minimal are not subject to such calculation.
-Also excluded from the calculation are overseas companies, except two companies.
+Companies subject to the calculation of GHG emissions: 69 companies in total, including Osaka Gas Co., Ltd., 2 overseas subsidiaries and 66 companies among 159 consolidated subsidiaries, are subject to calculation of GHG emissions.
+Those housed in office buildings as tenants and whose environmental data are difficult to grasp and whose environmental effects are minimal and overseas companies, except two companies, are not subject to such calculation.

-Please refer to P.35 for CO2 emission factors used.
+Please refer to D P.035 for CO2 emission factors used.